YOUR JOURNEY STARTS HERE...

 COMMUNITY

 Children with Selective Mutism generally have difficulties communicating with people in the community, including relatives, family friends, at appointments, cafes and shops, extracurricular activities, tutoring, after-school care, and music lessons.
 The parent and child are taught strategies to build the child’s communication in these situations which can include role plays and ‘in vivo’ practice at nearby shops and play centres.
-We bring other clinicians and reception staff into the sessions (even if they are Zoom sessions) to help the child generalise their communication to others.
+We bring other clinicians and reception staff into the sessions (even if they are online sessions) to help the child generalise their communication to others.
 Parents are supported to learn strategies that they can use to help their child communicate in these situations and are helped to understand the role their own anxiety plays when supporting their child to speak up.
-The therapist can liaise with important people in the community to provide education about Selective Mutism and specific strategies that will help the child to build their communication.
+The therapist can liaise with important people in the community who have contact with the child (e.g., tutors, coaches, educators, support workers, before/after care centres, or other therapists) to provide education about Selective Mutism and specific strategies that will help the child to build their communication in that setting.

 04